silviametelli/Sequential-Clustering/README.md

 Performs model-based agglomerative clustering as follows:

 1. start with each user in a separate singleton cluster<br />
-2. first 10,000 data points clustered according to a notion of multiplicative posterior similarity<br />
+2. each possible cluster merge is evaluated according to a notion of multiplicative posterior similarity<br />
+3. first 10,000 data points clustered in batch according
-3. each subsequent data point sequentially added<br />
+4. each subsequent data point sequentially added<br />
-4. a decision is made whether to add new data point to existing cluster or create new cluster
+5. a decision is made whether to add new data point to existing cluster or create new cluster

 ## Data